 Plan contributions are made and the actuarial present value of accumulated plan benefits are reported based on certain assumptions pertaining to interest rates, inflation rates and employee demographics, all of which are subject to change.
 Due to uncertainties inherent in the estimations and assumptions process, it is at least reasonably possible that changes in these estimates and assumptions in the near term would be material to the financial statements.

 NOTE 7.
-NET PENSION LIABILITY OF THE PLAN
+NET PENSION LIABILITY

-The components of the net pension liability of the City at September 30, 2022 were as follows:
+The components of the net pension liability of the City as of September 30, 2024 were as follows: